 Summertime means lazy days at the beach, picnics in the park... and sometimes a bad sunburn.
-But protecting your skin with sunscreen can be pricey — especially when you consider that many bottles only contain 3 to 12 ounces, and the American Academy of Dermatology recommends applying a whole ounce of sunscreen every two hours.
+But protecting your skin with sunscreen can be pricey — especially when you consider that many bottles only contain 3 to 12 ounces, and the American Academy of Dermatology recommends applying a whole ounce of sunscreen every two hours when you're outdoors.

-Before you skip the sunscreen to save, know that sun exposure doesn't just cause sunburn.
+Before you skip the sun protection altogether to save, know that sun exposure doesn't just cause sunburn.
 Getting too much sun is also the most common cause of skin cancer and plays a major role in prematurely aging skin.
-Even if it's cloudy or overcast, ultraviolet rays are still attacking your skin.
+Even on cloudy days, ultraviolet rays are still attacking your skin.
 Frankly, we should all be wearing sunscreen all the time.

-Instead of skimping on sunscreen, try to save instead — you don't have to go for the most expensive brand to be protected!
-Read on for everything you need to know about buying and applying this summer essential.
+If you're wondering, "Why is sunscreen so expensive?" or "Is cheap sunscreen good to use?" we have good news — you don't have to go for the priciest brand to be protected!
+View our graphic below and then read on for everything you need to know about buying and applying this summer essential.

 What SPF Do You Need?

 If you've ever read a sunscreen label, you're familiar with the term SPF, or sun protection factor.
 This number is the amount of protection a sunscreen has against UVB radiation, which is what causes those nasty sunburns.
-Dermatologist Dr. Fayne Frey and the American Academy of Dermatology both recommend using SPF 30, as it protects you from 97% of UVB rays.
+Frey and the AAD both recommend using SPF 30, as it protects you from 97% of UVB rays.

-Going higher than that offers little extra protection: SPF 50 protects you from 98% of UVB rays.
+SPF 50, meanwhile, protects you from 98% of UVB rays.
 While SPF 50 may be worthwhile if you burn easily, there's not much point in going higher than that.
 Don't be fooled by labels that tout an SPF of 100, as no sunscreen protects you from 100% of the sun's rays.
 The number is bigger, but the improvement is minuscule — stick with an SPF from 30 to 50, unless there's no price difference.